dustinpfister/blog_posts/_posts/js-booleans.md

 layout: post
 categories: js
 id: 339
-updated: 2021-09-07 09:25:41
+updated: 2021-09-07 09:33:01
-version: 1.36
+version: 1.37
 ---

-In [javaScript](https://en.wikipedia.org/wiki/JavaScript) one of the most important primitive values to work with is a [js boolean value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean).
-To create a boolean there is the boolean literal, and the Boolean object.
-In addition booleans are often what is returned when using a method such as isArray and can happen as a result of an evaluation of an expression as well.
+In [javaScript](https://en.wikipedia.org/wiki/JavaScript) one of the most important primitive values to work with is a [js boolean value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) that will store a true of false value.
+To create a boolean there is the boolean literal, and the Boolean object that can be used as a [javaScript constructor](/2019/02/27/js-javascript-constructor/) function to create a boolean also.
+In addition booleans are often what is returned when using a method such as with the [lodash isArray method](/2017/09/27/lodash_isarray/), and can happen as a result of an evaluation of an expression also.

-A boolean is a value that only has two possible values true, or false, and as such numbers, and other values can often be used as a replacement for boolean values, although doing so will eat up more memory, and often a boolean is just the appropriate choice for simple true and false values.
+A boolean is a value that only has two possible values true, or false, and as such numbers, and other values can often be used as a replacement for boolean values.
+Although doing so will eat up more memory, and often a boolean is just the appropriate choice for simple true and false values when it comes to code readability.
 There are some tricks that I have picked up here and there when it comes to booleans, so I will be sure to write about everything that I know about in this post when it comes to Booleans and how to work with them is a javaScript programing environment.
+And also while I am at it I will be branching off into some other closely related topics when it comes to javaScript programing in general as usual.

 <!-- more -->